Remembering the Iowa Lottery Hack – Everything You Need to Know About This Latest Scam. This Is Unbelievable.

 The Iowa Lottery Hack – An Overview

-Mid April 2015 a brain-wrecking hack surfaced the world of lottery and it has been circulating the web under the term “Iowa Lottery Hack”.
-It has been reported that a 51-year old Iowa lottery worker called Eddie Raymond Tipton was accused of manipulating the lottery system in order to win a whopping $14.3 million (!).
-Residing in Norwalk, Iowa this Iowa lottery worker was first charged with 2 felony counts of fraud and arrested in January for illegally playing the Iowa lottery and insisting his friend to collect his prize, but this time he used a complicated system to guarantee a win for himself.
+Mid-April 2015 a brain-wrecking hack surfaced in the world of lottery and it has been circulating the web under the term “Iowa Lottery Hack”.
+It has been reported that a 51-year-old Iowa lottery worker called Eddie Raymond Tipton was accused of manipulating the lottery system in order to win a whopping $14.3 million (!).
+Residing in Norwalk, Iowa this Iowa lottery worker was first charged with 2 felony counts of fraud and arrested in January for illegally playing the Iowa lottery and insisting his friend collect his prize, but this time he used a complicated system to guarantee a win for himself.

 A Self Destructing Hack Program

 According to officials, the Iowa lottery worker tampered with security cameras in the building so that he would not be caught installing a self-destructive hack program.
 He wanted to make sure that the Random Number Generator selected the numbers he picked for the December 2010 draw.
 According to prosecutors, “There is sufficient evidence for a jury to reasonably conclude from the evidence that Defendant tampered with lottery equipment.”
 Now new evidence has emerged so the defense lawyers requested the jury to delay Eddie’s trial, which was set to start Monday so that matters may become more evident.